 - WADA prohibited list is separate from FDA compounding status.
 For competitive athletes, the World Anti-Doping Agency's prohibited list governs what substances may be used.
 Many of the peptides expected to return to Category 1 — including BPC-157, TB-500, and growth hormone secretagogues — remain on the WADA prohibited list regardless of compounding legality in the United States.

-For individuals who are interested in these peptides based on research interest or clinical consultation:
+The April 15 FDA action is a meaningful forward step, but legal compounding access has not been restored.
+For individuals interested in these peptides based on research interest or clinical consultation:

 This article is for informational and educational purposes only.
 Nothing here constitutes medical advice, treatment recommendation, or encouragement to use any substance without appropriate medical supervision.
 Always consult a licensed healthcare provider.